-The 25 Best Action Movies And How To Watch Them
+The Best Action Movies And How To Watch Them

 Fast Five (2011)

-Directed by Justin Lin (who is returning for the upcoming F9), Fast Five completely changed the trajectory of the Fast and Furious franchise in 2011 with his action-packed story revolving around Dominic Toretto (Vin Diesel) and Brian O’Conner (Paul Walker) as they put together a new team to pull off one of the most remarkable heists in cinematic history.
+Directed by Justin Lin , Fast Five completely changed the trajectory of the Fast and Furious franchise in 2011 with an action-packed story revolving around Dominic Toretto (Vin Diesel) and Brian O’Conner (Paul Walker) as they put together a new team to pull off one of the most remarkable heists in cinematic history.
 Oh, and the movie sees the debut of Dwayne Johnson’s Luke Hobbs.

 Rent/Buy Fast Five on Amazon.